polterguy/hyperbuild/README.md

 ![alt screenshot](media/screenshot-4.png)

-If you have created your own modules, or changed existing modules, Hyperbuild will allow you to create a binary release of your system, according to whatever changes you have applied to your original system.
+If you have created your own modules, or changed an existing modules, Hyperbuild will allow you to create a binary release of your system, according to whatever changes you have applied to your original system.

 **Notice** - When you run Hyperbuild, it will copy your DLLs from your _"bin"_ folder, as they are in its current version.